Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 - *Date*
   Click the drop-down list to select a date format.
 The formats below are available.
 By default, the date format **Short** is selected.
-  - **Do not show date**: hidden date
+  - **Do not show date**
+    hidden date
+  - **Short**
-  - **Short**: short format, for example 02/11/2021
+    short format, for example 02/11/2021
+  - **Medium**
-  - **Medium**: medium format, writing out the month, for example February 11, 2021
+    medium format, writing out the month, for example February 11, 2021
+  - **Long**
-  - **Long**: long format, adding the weekday and writing out the month, for example Monday, February 11, 2021
+    long format, adding the weekday and writing out the month, for example Monday, February 11, 2021

 - *Time*
   Click the drop-down list to select a time format.
 The formats below are available.
 By default, the time format **Medium** is selected.
-  - **Do not show time**: hidden time
+  - **Do not show time**
+    hidden time
+  - **Short**
-  - **Short**: short format, for example 09:00 PM
+    short format, for example 09:00 PM
+  - **Medium**
-  - **Medium**: medium format, including seconds, for example 09:00:00 PM
+    medium format, including seconds, for example 09:00:00 PM

 ## Sales unit value

 ![Sales Unit Value](../../Assets/Screenshots/DataHub/DataTypes/SalesUnitValue.png "[Sales Unit Value]")

-The data type *Sales Unit Value* is used to define a dimension and a unit.
+The *Sales Unit Value* data type is used to define a dimension and a unit.
 Two drop-down lists to select the applicable dimension and unit are displayed in the product view.
 Depending on the selected dimension, the options for the unit are adapted.
-In the *PIM Basic Set*, the *Sale unit* attribute has the data type *Sales Unit Value*.
+In the *PIM Basic Set*, the *Sale unit* attribute has the *Sales Unit Value* data type.

 The *DataHub* plugin owns this data type.